Ama-arḫuš: As an epithet

 Ama-arḫuš is attested as an epithet of Ninisina in the hymn Ninisina D from the second millennium BCE, and continued to be used to describe her in the first millennium BCE.
 In addition to her, Bau and in the first millennium BCE Gula and Ninkarrak as well, could be addressed with the same title.
 In the so-called Great Star List, an astronomical compendium known from a number of Neo-Assyrian and Neo-Babylonian fragments, Ama-arḫuš is one of the "seven Gulas" alongside Bau, Ninšudda, Dukurgal, Gunura, Ninasag and Nin-umma-siga, and she is addressed as "Gula of the temple E-ešbar".
 In the god list An = Anum, the poorly attested minor deity Enanun is described as the ama-arḫuš of Gula.
 The word arḫuš itself was used as an epithet or component of epithets of numerous other deities, both male and female, for example Azimua, Ninmah or Nanna, while the galla demons were characterized as lacking it.

 Worship

 Ama-arḫuš was worshiped in Uruk, where she is attested in texts from the Seleucid period as one of the newly introduced deities, alongside Amasagnudi, Šarrāḫītu and others.
-She is attested in the theophoric names Arad-Ama-arḫuš (masculine) and Amat-Ama-arḫuš (masculine), which occur n texts from between 211 and 149 BCE; four of the six known individuals bearing each of them belonged to local conservative aristocratic families.
+She is attested in the theophoric names Arad-Ama-arḫuš (masculine) and Amat-Ama-arḫuš (masculine), which occur in texts from between 211 and 149 BCE; four of the six known individuals bearing each of them belonged to local conservative aristocratic families.
 The name otherwise does not occur in the Mesopotamian onomasticon.
 Julia Krul suggests that since Gula is absent from late theophoric names from this city, despite being actively worshiped in it, it is possible that Ama-arḫuš was viewed as her manifestation or synonym, as she is not otherwise attested in Uruk.
 Identification with Gula is also considered a possibility by Irene Sibbing-Plantholt.